nompelis/INshm/README.md

 The process that creates (and attaches to) the segment needs to make the API call to create the segment, and then it needs to take that piece of memory and associate it with the pointer through which the data will be accessed.
 At the end, the process will detach (but not necessarily at termination).
-And example of this is here:
+An example of this is here:
 ```
       Program maker